pagopa/winston-ts/README.md

 ```

 ## About Side-Effect
 A winston logger is backed by a node stream.
-Each log call will be an asynchronous 'fire and forget': no further error will be throw by winston transport.
+Each log call will be an asynchronous 'fire and forget': no further error will be thrown by winston transport.

 ## About Azure
 This logger could be used with:
 - Azure Application Insight using the [ApplicationInsightTransport](https://github.com/pagopa/io-functions-commons/blob/v27.6.0/src/utils/transports/application_insight.ts).\
-NB: this transport will log in the Applicaiton Insight properties all the parameters given to logging function (not only the message string).
+NB: this transport will log in the Application Insight properties all the parameters given to logging function (not only the message string).
 ```javascript
 export const run = (context: Context) => {
 ...